transdigiware/blockchain/howto/ibp-v2-troubleshooting.md

 Follow step three of the [private data topic](/docs/services/blockchain?topic=blockchain-ibp-console-smart-contracts#ibp-console-smart-contracts-private-data) in the Deploy a smart contract tutorial to configure your anchor peers.
 {: tsResolve}

-## Why are the transactions I submit from VS Code failing with an endorsement failure?
-{: #ibp-v2-troubleshooting-endorsement}
-{: troubleshoot}

-My smart contract endorsement proposals from my peer are failing with the endorsement error `...` {: tsSymptoms}

-This error occurs when the peer's enroll id type does not match the smart contract endorsement policy that was configured when the smart contract was instantiated on the channel.
-{: tsCauses}

-The only way to resolve this error is to delete the peer and create a new one with an enroll id that has the correct type `peer`.
-You can use the enroll id and secret from an existing user of type `peer` from the peer's CA or register a new user with type `peer`.
-{: tsResolve}

 ## My {{site.data.keyword.cloud_notm}} Kubernetes cluster expired.
 What does this mean?
 {: #ibp-v2-troubleshooting-cluster-expired}